BND Hamburger Icon

 12. Jot down your own notes.

-Even if someone took notes for the group, write down your own notes after the meeting.
+Even if another team member took notes for the group, write down your own notes after the meeting.
 This helps you remember action items assigned to you.
 It also reinforces critical aspects of the call that pertain to you that may not be included in the minutes.
 If you take notes by hand on your mobile device, use a handwriting recognition app to translate and organize your thoughts.

 Why is conference call etiquette important?

 Brushing up on conference call etiquette is crucial because it’s easy to slip into bad habits that make virtual meetings and calls annoying and inefficient.
+Proper etiquette is especially important for small remote teams — conference calls, whether via phone or video, are your bread and butter, so you should get them right every time.

 “While it might seem as if a conference call is just another telephone call, it isn’t,” Mitchell said.
 “Conference calls need some guidelines to be successful.”

 If you’re still experiencing impolite behavior and unproductive conference calls and virtual meetings, Mitchell recommends putting together a task force to address new practices and processes to implement going forward to get everyone on the same page.
+Although the phrase “task force” may conjure images of corporate HR endeavors, a small business version that designates two employees to collaborate on ideas is another example.

 Did You Know?Did you know

 The best business phone systems incorporate video, chat, SMS and fax functionality to help you handle all your meeting needs.
+Typically, your phone costs will increase as you add more features, but most small businesses benefit strongly enough from these additions to justify their costs.

 Get conference calls right